aaronpriven/actium/doc/Customized Flags.md

 outlines (which our print shop will request).
 It will then save a PDF of each of the InDesign files and then use Illustrator to save each of those PDF files as EPS files.
-It will save them in the folder "PRINT" in the same folder where the InDesign file was located.
+It will save them in the folder "SaveAsEPS" in the Desktop folder.
 Those EPS files can then be zipped and sent to the print shop.